 Pipes of War

-‘See you out there,’ he said to his friend, who was still in the middle of relieving himself at the urinal.
-Chad made his way towards the door, heading back out into the crowded shopping centre to continue buying things he didn’t need but could afford.
+‘See you out there,’ he said to his equally despisable friend, who was still in the middle of relieving himself at the urinal.
+Chad made his way towards the door, heading back out into the crowded shopping centre to continue buying things he didn’t need just because he could afford them.
 He eyed himself up in the mirror as he passed, admiring his reflection with a self-assured grin.
-However, as he turned to grab the door handle, a hand suddenly reached out and slammed against the door, pushing it shut.
+However, as he turned to leave, a hand suddenly reached out and slammed against the door, pushing it shut.
 Slowly and silently, the hand reached down and turned the lock, trapping the three of them inside.

 Chad stumbled back in surprise and watched as the mysterious doorman stepped out of the shadows.
-He was a tall, well-built man dressed in a blue shirt and jeans, along with a pair of marigold gloves and a matching yellow bed tied around his neck.
+He was a tall, well-built man, who was muscular but still had a bit of a ‘dad bod’, dressed in a blue shirt and jeans, along with a pair of marigold gloves and a matching yellow bed sheet tied around his neck.
 But most surprising was his face, or rather the lack of one.
 His head was completely concealed in toilet paper, wrapped around like a modern-day mummy, with only a small gap showing his dark eyes, staring menacingly at Chad.

 ‘Yurph durphum rursh yurh hurph,’ mumbled the man.

-‘Wh-what?’ asked Chad, a slight quiver in his voice.
+‘Wh-what?’ asked Chad, a slight quiver in his voice as he took a step backwards.

 ‘Yuph durph… hurph urmph,’ he raised a gloved hand and pulled a bit of the toilet roll away from his face to reveal his mouth.
-‘You didn’t wash your hands,’ he said in a deep, gruff voice.
+‘You didn’t wash your hands,’ he said in a deep, gruff voice that sounded like he’d just swallowed a bag of gravel.

-Chad stood up a bit more, some of his confidence returning after hearing the less than threatening accusation.
-‘Yeah, so what?’
+Chad stood up a bit straighter, some of his confidence returning after hearing the less than threatening accusation.
+‘Yeah, so what?’ he scoffed.

 ‘Don’t you know there’s a virus going around,’ said the man.
-‘You’re spreading your germs with all those people out there.’
+‘You’re spreading your germs among all those people out there.’

 ‘Who cares?
 I ain’t got no virus,’ said Chad, moving forward to try and push past the crazy man.